-With so many different types of dog brushes out there I struggled to pick one.
+With so many different types of dog brushes out there I struggled to pick the best brush for my Shiba.
 So I bought multiple and tried them all out.

 The best type of brush for Shiba Inus seamlessly removes fur from their loose undercoat with minimal discomfort and as little damage to their overcoat as possible.
 Those specific goals lead Slicker Brushes to be the best type to groom a Shiba Inu with.
 They even help spread natural oils.

 Everything I’ve learned by researching and testing different styles of dog brushes is listed below.
 If you want to see which type of brush is best for Shiba Inus, feel free to keep reading.